 Support Arapaho Language & Culture Camps

-The Visiting Group with RRB is fundraising for Arapaho Language & Culture Camps.
-Arapaho elders and students will be in their ancestral homelands of Colorado, August 2024 and planning into 2025 is taking place.
-These educational experiences will help students learn Arapaho history, language, culture, science, reading, and writing (English and Arapaho).
-Elders will teach prayer, values, and language.
-Students will know who they are, where they come from, and have this knowledge for the rest of their lives.
-“We could hear the songs of our ancestors in the wind through the trees and feel their footprints as they walked in this place.” – 2022 Camp Attendee.
+The Cultivating Connections Group with RRB is fundraising for Arapaho Language & Culture Camps.
+Arapaho elders and students come together in their ancestral homelands of Colorado each summer.
+These educational experiences help students learn Arapaho history, language, culture, science, reading, and writing (English and Arapaho).
+Elders teach prayer, values, and language.
+The youth come to more deeply know who they are, where they come from, and have this knowledge for the rest of their lives.

 Go to GoFundMe HERE